napari/napari/docs/tutorials/fundamentals/viewer.md

 ## Launching the viewer

-As discussed in [getting started](./getting_started) tutorial the napari viewer can be launched from the command-line, a python script, an IPython console, or a jupyter notebook.
+As discussed in the [getting started](./getting_started) tutorial the napari viewer can be launched from the command-line, a python script, an IPython console, or a jupyter notebook.
 All four methods launch the same viewer, and anything related to the interacting with the viewer on the screen applies equally to all of them.
-We will use the syntax inside python scripts so you can copy and paste these examples into scripts and run them.
+We will use the python script syntax for any example code which you can copy and paste into scripts/console/notebook and run them.

 Let's get stated by launching a viewer with a simple 2D image.

-The fastest way to get the viewer open and throw an image up on the screen is using the `napari.view_image` method:
+The fastest way to get the viewer open and throw an image up on the screen is using {func}`napari.view_image`:

 ```{code-cell} python